rohandhruva/apollo-kotlin-normalized-cache/Writerside/topics/expiration.md

-# Cache control
+# Expiration

-The cache control feature takes the freshness of fields into consideration when accessing the cache.
-This is also sometimes referred to as TTL (Time To Live) or expiration.
+The cache can be configured to store expiration information using a max-age.
+This is also sometimes referred to as TTL (Time To Live) or freshness.

-Freshness can be configured by the server, by the client, or both.
+Max-age can be configured by the server, by the client, or both.

-## Server-controlled
+## Server-controlled max-age

-When receiving a response from the server, the [`Cache-Control` HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) can be used to determine the **expiration date** of the fields in the response.
+When receiving a response from the server, the [`Cache-Control` HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) can be used to determine the **max age** of the fields in the response.

 > Apollo Server can be configured to include the `Cache-Control` header in responses.
 See the [caching documentation](https://www.apollographql.com/docs/apollo-server/performance/caching/) for more information.

+> The [`Expires` HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Expires) is not supported.
+Only `Cache-Control` is.
+{style="note"}

 The cache can be configured to store the **expiration date** of the received fields in the corresponding records.
 To do so, call [`.storeExpirationDate(true)`](https://apollographql.github.io/apollo-kotlin-normalized-cache/kdoc/normalized-cache/com.apollographql.cache.normalized/store-expiration-date.html?query=fun%20%3CT%3E%20MutableExecutionOptions%3CT%3E.storeExpirationDate(storeExpirationDate:%20Boolean):%20T), and set your client's cache resolver to [
 `CacheControlCacheResolver`](https://apollographql.github.io/apollo-kotlin-normalized-cache/kdoc/normalized-cache/com.apollographql.cache.normalized.api/-cache-control-cache-resolver/index.html):